selinbekir/divided_visual_field_go-no-go_task/README.md

 # divided_visual_field_go-no-go_task
 Creating an online divided visual field Go/No-Go Task and analyzing its data

-In Data folder: contains the csv files of the data all-finished.csv containts all data without any exclusion criteria applied all-clean.csv contains the data after the exclusion criteria applied.
+Data folder: contains the csv files of the data all-finished.csv contains all data without any exclusion criteria applied all-clean.csv contains the data after the exclusion criteria applied.
 This is the data used for the subsequent analysis

 In Data_cleaning: there is the R scripts used to apply the exclusion criteria.
 The input of it is the all-finished.csv and it outputs the all-clean.csv